MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

    :::image type="content" source="media/monitor-hci-single/disable-insights.png" alt-text="Portal screen for disabling Insights" lightbox="media/monitor-hci-single/disable-insights.png":::

-When you disable the Insights feature, the Health Service and SDDC Management logs are no longer collected; however, existing data is not deleted.
+When you disable the Insights feature, the Health Service and SDDC Management logs are no longer collected; however, existing data isn't deleted.
 If you'd like to delete that data, go into your Log Analytics workspace and delete the data manually.

 ## Update Insights